Tom Breese

-Tom Breese (born 26 September 1991) is an English mixed martial artist who competes in the Middleweight division of Konfrontacja Sztuk Walki (KSW).
-A professional competitor since 2010, he formerly competed for the Ultimate Fighting Championship and BAMMA.
-He is currently ranked #4 in the KSW Middleweight rankings.
+Tom Breese (born 26 September 1991) is an English mixed martial artist who competes in the Middleweight and Light Heavyweight division.
+A professional competitor since 2010, he formerly competed for the Ultimate Fighting Championship, Professional Fighters League (PFL), Konfrontacja Sztuk Walki (KSW), and BAMMA.

+Background

+Born in Birmingham to a Welsh father and an English mother, Breese began training MMA at the age of 16.
+After high school, Breese attended university only to drop out later in order to pursue a career in mixed martial arts.
+A successful wrestler and jiu-jitsu competitor, he won a junior national freestyle wrestling championship, as well as a second-place finish at the IBJJF world championships when he was a purple belt.

 Mixed martial arts career

 Early career

-Born in Birmingham to a Welsh father and an English mother, Breese began training MMA at the age of 16.
-A successful wrestler and jiu-jitsu competitor, he won a junior national freestyle wrestling championship, as well as a second-place finish at the IBJJF world championships when he was a purple belt.
 Breese compiled an amateur record of 3–0–1 before successfully making his professional debut for BAMMA in 2010.

 Breese fought exclusively in his native England and amassed an undefeated record of 7–0 with all but one win coming by way of submission before joining the Ultimate Fighting Championship in 2015.